99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 # EC2 STORAGE
 EBS (elastic block store) network drive you can attach to your drive while they run:
-  - persistant data, only mounted to 1 ec2 at the time, in only 1 AZ at the time
+  - persistant data, only mounted to 1 ec2 at the time
+  - locked to only 1 AZ at the time
   - network drive so a bit latency to communicate (not phisycal drive)
   - because its network it can be detached and reattached somewhere else
   - can have a delete on termination attribute